radix-r/Aileron_Old/README.md

 	- limited weapon range
 	- stretch: elemental types with resistance/effectiveness?
 - defense: spin to reflect projectiles, if spin too much get dizzy and  controls randomized temporarily
+	- shoot missiles down before they hit you, tight turns to dodge
 - projectiles have travel time, need to lead shots
 	- stretch: indicator on where to lead your shots boased on current velocity like in ace combat
 - objectives: defend ground allies, destroy targets